mikesplore/Class-Portal/app/src/main/java/com/app/classportal/Updates.md

     - **Student ID Input:**
         - A `TextField` for the user to enter the student ID.
-        - Styling: Custom styling using `globalcolors` and shadow effect.
+        - Styling: Custom styling using `GlobalColors` and shadow effect.

     - **Find Student Button:**
         - When clicked: